 The "fer_" zip files are your Revised descriptions in File Exchange format.

 The Revised files are the ones you will unzip and upload to File Exchange.

 - Save your Files.

-Save your zip files to your computer and unzip.
+Instead, save your zip files to your computer and then unzip.

 On most systems, clicking the zip file will unzip the contents.

 On some systems, you can right-click and "extract all".